gsoft-inc/wl-squide/docs/guides/federated-tabs.md

 Similarly to how the display order of regular navigation items can be configured, a federated tab position can be affected with the [priority](http://localhost:5000/wl-squide/reference/runtime/runtime-class/#sort-registered-navigation-items) property.

-To force `Tab 3` to be positioned first:
+To force `Tab 3` to be positioned first, we'll give him a priority of `999`:

 ```tsx !#17 local-module/src/register.tsx
 import type { ModuleRegisterFunction, Runtime } from "@squide/react-router";